cybearl/cypack/README.md

 #### JSON utilities
 Contains utilities to parse and stringify JSON objects.
+- `formatJson`: Format a JSON object with indentation.
 - `stringify`: Stringify a JSON object with support for BigInt and functions.

 #### Math utilities